 With their dick…

-Xanthi is a lot more tame.
-It’s a modern Mardis Gras: great, I guess, if you’re involved.
-If you’re a student spraying everyone with paint, a child up on shoulders in an overdone outfit taking it all in.
+Xanthi was a lot more tame.
+It was a modern Mardis Gras: great, I guess, if you were involved.
+If you were a student spraying everyone with paint.
+Or a child up on shoulders in an overdone outfit taking it all in.

-But we decide instead to climb the tallest hill above the city.
+But we decided instead to climb the tallest hill above the city.

-We sit on the hushed sacred grounds of the Archangeliotissa monastery, high above, and we peer – with similar censorious faces as the grand ecclesiastical building behind us – at the hordes and the parties rolling in the streets below.
+We sat on the hushed sacred grounds of the Archangeliotissa monastery, high above, and we peered – with similar censorious faces as the grand ecclesiastical building behind us – at the hordes and the parties rolling in the streets below.

-At nightfall the leading float, as is tradition, is thrown into Xanthi’s river.
-The crowds on the banks and bridges cheering, clapping, singing, as it is set alight.
-Flames into the sky.
-The sky then exploding with fireworks, lighting up the city.
+At nightfall the leading float, as is tradition, was thrown into Xanthi’s river.
+The crowds on the banks and bridges cheering, clapping, singing, as it was set alight.
+Flames reached high into the sky.
+The sky then exploded with fireworks, lighting up the city.